Neat-Lang/neat/doc/sphinx/manual.rst

 `x?` is the error propagation operator.
 Its behavior depends on the type of `x`:

+- if `x` is a subtype of `std.error.Error`, it is returned from the current function.
 - if `x` is a sumtype:
+    - all subclasses of `std.error.Error` are returned from the current function.
-    - all types marked `fail` are returned from the current function
+    - all types marked `fail` are returned from the current function.
+      This is a legacy feature: `Error` subclasses should be preferred.
-    - if it contains an `:else` type, it is mapped to `breakelse`
+    - if it contains an `:else` type, it is mapped to `breakelse`.
-    - if it contains a `nullptr_t` type, it is mapped to `breakelse`
+    - if it contains a `nullptr_t` type, it is mapped to `breakelse`.
 - if `x` is a `nullable T`, it is treated as a sumtype of `T | nullptr_t`.
   The `nullptr_t` is then mapped to `breakelse`.

 The member types `nullptr_t` and `:else` are thus interpreted as "not error, not success": they are "expected failures" that exit the current `if` test but not the function.
-For instance, when reading data from a file, an I/O error would be a `fail` member, but reaching the end of the file would be communicated by `:else`.
+For instance, when reading data from a file, an I/O error class would subclass `Error` and thus be returned, but reaching the end of the file would be communicated by `:else`.

 Since `?` maps certain types to control flow expressions, which are typed `bottom`, they are removed from the sumtype.
 As such, `?` leaves only successful types behind.

-Note that when a sumtype contains both `fail` types *and* a nullable class, the first application of `?` will only get rid of the `fail` types: you may require two `?`.
+Note that when a sumtype contains both `Error`/`fail` types *and* a nullable class, the first application of `?` will only get rid of the `Error`/`fail` types: you may require two `?`.

 Example::